 Cockatiels are friendly little birds.
 They make great companion pets, but they do need plenty of attention and you must ensure that they are given a healthy and well-rounded diet.
-Fruit should only make up approximately 10% of the bird’s diet, primarily because of the high levels of natural sugar they contain, but as long as you safely remove the pips, cherries are considered a beneficial addition to the cockatiel’s daily diet.
+Fruit should only make up approximately 5-10% of your bird’s diet, primarily because they don’t contain all the nutrition your cockatiel needs, but as long as you safely remove the pits, cherries are considered a beneficial addition to the cockatiel’s daily diet.

 Are Cherries Safe?

 The cherry itself is not considered toxic or dangerous to cockatiels.
 As such, if your bird steals a mouthful from the plate or the fruit bowl, it should not be any cause for concern.
-However, the pips do contain cyanide, and while it is not in a large enough concentration to pose a risk to humans, you should not let your cockatiel eat them.
+However, the pits do contain amygdalin, a compound which can convert into hydrogen cyanide in the body.
+While it is not in a large enough concentration to pose a risk to humans (and not a risk at all if you ingest whole cherry seeds), you should not let your cockatiel eat them.

 Feeding your cockatiels the wrong mixture of seeds can be dangerous to their health, so we recommend checking with an expert resource like The Ultimate Guide to Cockatiels, available on Amazon.